Shampool/Fritzing-Parts/README.md

 # Fritzing-Parts
-.fzpz files of Fritzing Parts
+These are .fzpz files of Fritzing Parts from Internet

+## How to add .fzpz files to library
+Parts -> menu on the top right cornor  ->Import